Penang Nature Discovery

 - Tel: +604 885 1253

 Penang Hill was the first colonial hill station developed in Peninsular Malaysia.
 Comprising Western Hill, Bukit Laksamana, Tiger Hill, Flagstaff Hill and Government Hill, it is located six km away from Georgetown.
 The hilly and forested area is the state's primary hill resort.
 Set 821m above Penang’s capital, islanders call it Bukit Bendera and it is generally about five degrees cooler than Georgetown.
 It is the last patch of tropical rainforest in Penang so the flora and fauna here have been protected since 1960.
-It does not have the same prominence as Genting Highlands, Fraser’s Hill or Cameron Highlands but it is one of Penang’s best-known tourist attractions due to its fresher climate.
-Read More...
+It does not have the same prominence as Genting Highlands, Fraser’s Hill or Cameron Highlands but it is one of Penang’s best-known tourist attractions due to Read More...

 - Location: Penang